tann9949/connext-data-analytics/README.md

-# Connext Liquidity Bootstraping
+# Connext Liquidity Bootstraping Analytics
-This repository was used to
+This repository was used to provide an analysis on Connext's liquidity Bootstraping campaign.

 ## Requirements
 The development use the following setups: